arx/ArxWindows/README.md

-## ArxDependencies - Prebuilt libraries for ArxFatalis under Windows
+## ArxDependencies - Prebuilt libraries for Arx Libertatis under Windows

 This repository contains everything that you need to build the game in both 32-bit and 64-bit under Windows.